tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ### In Summary

 Not all sites fit into the same box, so we're giving the flexibility to manage your **cloud development environment** however makes sense for you.
-Running a development environment on `Gatsby Previews` without `Tina Teams` will work for some, and certain users may require deeper user management with `Tina Teams`.
+Running a development environment on `Gatsby Cloud` without `Tina Teams` will work for some, and certain users may require deeper user management with `Tina Teams`.
 We'll soon be posting examples of how to host your cloud development environment on additional services as well.

 <br />